Renting is cheaper than buying a starter home in most metros, analysis finds

 “Outside of the city is the best bang for your buck,” Davis said.

 Whether it’s better in the current market to rent or buy all depends on your financial situation and where you want to live, experts said.
-But if you’re dead set on buying that dream home, it might take some patience.
+But it might take some patience if you’re dead set on buying that dream home.

 “It’s quite a few cities where they’ve seen 20% drops in the average sale price.
 And I think we’ll continue to see that until it corrects to the real number,” Davis said.
 “But it’s going to take time — I would say two years minimum, and maybe even three.”